We developed a Fortran program which reads BUFR files containing scatterometer

 If you don't have Fortran and C compilers available, it is possible to download the

-free GFortran and GCC compilers (see related links).
+compilation and installation (see related link).
 Windows users should consider to use

 the free Cygwin Linux emulator (see related link).